Success Story: Growing People and Performance: How Hanover Foods Invested in Its Frontline Leaders

 “We are a small organization and do not have IT staff.
 Before we found IMC, the task to implement CMMC seemed almost insurmountable.
 With their help, the process was no longer overwhelming, and we were able to easily manage the implementation of the CMMC requirements.”
 Terry Knouse, Vice President of Operations, NuVisions Center

-Pik Rite, Inc. Implements Strategies Learned Through IMC’s Continuous Improvement Programs with Positive Impact on Production
+Success Story: Pik Rite, Inc. Implements Strategies Learned Through IMC’s CI Programs with Positive Impact on Production

 Pik Rite